It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 I'm open to having it explained to me.

-But we're letting guns walk from American, you know, Phoenix gun shows, are being bought by Mexican cartel members and walked back home, and they end up being used for criminal purposes.
+But we're letting guns walk from American, you know, Phoenix gun shows.

 I guess the stated purpose here is to capture these guys in criminal act.

-That's apparently what's uh what's going on.
+That's apparently what's going on.

-Open line Friday, El Rushboa brief of scene profit timeout will be right back and resume after this.
+We'll be right back and resume after this.

 One other thing.

-I don't go to gun shows, but I don't do they sell that kind of quantity.
+I don't go to gun shows, but I don't, do they sell that kind of quantity?

 I mean, can somebody walk in and buy that kind of quantity of AK-47s?